hauxir/rapidbay/README.md

 5. Playing on the device or cast to AppleTV/Chromecast

 ## Features:
-- Search using a combination of the top torrent search engines - easily extendable to support other backends.
 - Supports using [Jackett](https://github.com/Jackett/Jackett) as a search backend(**HIGHLY RECOMMENDED**).
 - Pick individual video files you want to play and the system takes care of the rest to make it streamable.
 - Automatic download of Closed Captions/Subtitles